beego/beedoc/en/Operational_Logging.md

 # Logging

-Beego has a default BeeLogger object that outputs log into stdout, and you can use your own logger as well:
+beego has a default logger called BeeLogger that prints content to stdout, you can use following code to define your own way to log.
+Due to beego's modular design, the default logger calls the functions in module github.com/astaxie/beego/logs underlying.

-	beego.SetLogger(*log.Logger)
+	beego.BeeLogger.SetLogger(adaptername string, config string)

+The `adaptername` accept four ways to output logs: console(default), file, conn, smtp please see https://github.com/astaxie/beego/tree/master/logs for more information.

 Now Beego supports new way to record your log with automatically log rotate.
 Use following code in your main function: